ochirtulga/pixel-portfolio/README.md

 - **Comments**: Document complex logic and component purposes
 - **Testing**: Add tests for new functionality

-### **Pull Request Process**
-1. Ensure your code follows existing patterns
-2. Update README.md if adding new features
-3. Test responsive design and accessibility
-4. Verify no performance regressions
-5. Include screenshots for visual changes

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.